 - The defendant did not intend to hinder, delay, or prevent the discovery, detection, apprehension, prosecution, conviction, or punishment of the other person.

-Note that if any incriminating evidence was uncovered as the result of an illegal search and seizure or other police misconduct, the defendant can ask the court to suppress that illegally-obtained evidence.
-If the court agrees, then the district attorney may have to dismiss the case for lack of proof.
+If any incriminating evidence was found through an illegal search and seizure, the defendant can ask the court to suppress that illegally-obtained evidence.
+If the court agrees, then the district attorney may have to dismiss the case for lack of proof beyond a reasonable doubt.

 5. Can immigrants be deported for being an accessory?